CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Experimental Evaluation

 {\bf Impact of Server Procurement Denial.} Since \systemName dynamically scales each job independently, similar to cloud autoscalers, many jobs may request cloud servers during low carbon periods, creating a high demand for servers during such periods.
-Thus, jobs may end up competing with one another for additional servers, which can cause the cloud platform to deny some requests for new instances.
-For example, it is not uncommon to see denials for popular GPU instances even in the absence of carbon scaling.
-To evaluate the effect of such denials, we run a 24hr job with 48hr completion time, $(T=2\times l)$, with different probability of random procurement denials.
+Thus, jobs may end up competing with one another for additional servers, which can cause the cloud platform to deny some requests for new instances, to avoid failures.
+For example, it is not uncommon to see denials for popular GPU instances during work hours, even in the absence of carbon scaling.
+To evaluate the effect of such denials, we run a 24hr job with 48hr completion time, $(T=2\times l)$, with different probabilities of random procurement denials.
 In such cases \systemName keeps retrying its request and then recomputes the schedule to mitigate the impact of denials on job completion.
-Figure~\ref{fig:denial_effect} illustrates that the carbon overhead, compared to a no denial scenario, increases as the denial percentage increases.
-The overhead's magnitude depends on a job's scalability behaviour.
-For example, a highly scalable $N$-body job incurs 5\% overhead while a non-scalable ML job (VGG16) incurs up to 15\% overhead.
+Figure~\ref{fig:denial_effect} illustrates that the carbon overhead, compared to a no-denial scenario, increases as the denial percentage increases.
+The overhead's magnitude depends on a job's scalability behavior.
+For example, a highly scalable $N$-body job incurs 5\% overhead, while a non-scalable ML job (VGG16) incurs up to 15\% overhead compared to the best schedule.

-\emph{\textbf{Key Takeaway.} CarbonScaler only depends carbon cost trends and simple recomputations achieve saving comparable to the perfect estimation.
+\emph{\textbf{Key Takeaway.} CarbonScaler only depends on carbon cost trends, and simple recomputations achieve savings comparable to the perfect estimation.
 The potential overheads of profiling error can be overcome by updating marginal capacity curves as they start to deviate.
 Finally, resource availability can impact the achievable savings, but the magnitude depends on the scalability properties of the workloads.}